Olegshipu95/ShipOS/CONTRIBUTING.md

 **IMPORTANT:** Before your first contribution, you must sign the [Contributor Assignment Agreement](CONTRIBUTOR_ASSIGNMENT.md).

 The Contributor Assignment Agreement ensures that:
-- All contributions become the exclusive property of ShipOS
+- All contributions become the exclusive property of untitled-os
-- ShipOS retains full rights to use, modify, distribute, and commercialize your contributions
+- untitled-os retains full rights to use, modify, distribute, and commercialize your contributions
-- You grant ShipOS the necessary rights to incorporate your work
+- You grant untitled-os the necessary rights to incorporate your work

 **How to sign the Contributor Assignment Agreement:**

 1. Read the [CONTRIBUTOR_ASSIGNMENT.md](CONTRIBUTOR_ASSIGNMENT.md) document carefully
-2. Open a pull request to the ShipOS repository
+2. Open a pull request to the untitled-os repository
 3. The CLA Assistant bot will automatically prompt you to sign the Contributor Assignment Agreement
 4. Follow the instructions provided by the bot to complete the signing process
 5. Once signed, your pull request will be eligible for review